AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 For clarification: the "outer diameter" includes the pipe's thickness, while the inner diameter does not.

 The percent difference between the calculated, inner, cross-sectional area of the pipe at either end is 0.500%.
-The subteam believes this is an acceptable percent difference for the pipe to be a usable component for the prototype.

 The overall average cross-sectional area of the pipe is 481.1mm^2, with a standard deviation of 1.697mm^2.

 ### Fabrication Details